 I suggest visiting in the late afternoon when most of the bus hoards have disappeared and the mood is one of quietness to appreciate this site.

 Stroll around the obligatory Raffles Hotel built in 1887 and pristinely maintained.
 Peer in the expensive opulent boutique windows for a peek at what the rich and famous can afford.

 This famous hotel itself is a wonderful building to wander through, well-worth the visit, and is also free to enter.

-Most tourists sample the acclaimed Singapore Sling, which is a must when visiting the Raffles Hotel but as we’ve both done this before, gave this a miss on this occasion.
+Most tourists sample the acclaimed Singapore Sling, which is a must when visiting the Raffles Hotel but as we’ve both done this before, giving this a miss on this occasion.

-The DeliFrance in Raffles City Mall does good coffee and tasty pastries at reasonable prices, for Singapore.
+The DeliFrance in the Raffles City Mall offers good coffee and tasty pastries at reasonable prices, for Singapore.